mopidy/mopidy/docs/debian.rst

 - Mopidy installed from a Debian package can use both Mopidy extensions installed both from Debian packages and extensions installed with pip.

   The other way around does not work: Mopidy installed with pip can use extensions installed with pip, but not extensions installed from a Debian package.
-This is because the Debian packages installs extensions into :file:`/usr/share/mopidy` which is normally not on your ``PYTHONPATH``.
+This is because the Debian packages install extensions into :file:`/usr/share/mopidy` which is normally not on your ``PYTHONPATH``.
   Thus, your pip-installed Mopidy will not find the Debian package-installed extensions.